-A permit shall be in writing and shall contain a provision that the work done shall (a1) comply with the State Building Code relevant requirements of the North Carolina Building Code and all other applicable State and local laws and local ordinances and regulations.
-Nothing in this section shall require a A county to shall review and approve residential building plans submitted to the county for any commercial and multifamily structure pursuant to Section R-110 of Volume VII of the North Carolina State the North Carolina Building Code; provided that the county may review and approve such residential building plans as it deems necessary.
-Code.
-No permit may be issued unless the plans and specifications are identified by the name and address of the author thereof; and if the General Statutes of North Carolina require that plans for certain types of work be prepared only by a registered architect or registered engineer, no permit may be issued unless the plans and specifications bear the North Carolina seal of a registered architect or of a registered engineer.
-Review and approval of plans for the construction of structures subject to the North Carolina Residential Code for One- and Two-Family Dwellings shall not be required by a county, provided that a county may require building plans to be available on site during the inspection process.
-If a provision of the General Statutes of North Carolina or of any ordinance requires that work be done by a licensed specialty contractor of any kind, no permit for the work may be issued unless the work is to be performed by such a duly licensed contractor.

-(a2) No permit issued under Articles 9 or 9C of G.S.
+- (a1) A permit shall be in writing and shall contain a provision that the work done shall comply with the State Building Code and all other applicable State and local laws and local ordinances and regulations.
+Nothing in this section shall require a county to review and approve residential building plans submitted to the county pursuant to Section R-110 of Volume VII of the North Carolina State Building Code; provided that the county may review and approve such residential building plans as it deems necessary.
+No permit may be issued unless the plans and specifications are identified by the name and address of the author thereof; and if the General Statutes of North Carolina require that plans for certain types of work be prepared only by a registered licensed architect or registered licensed engineer, no permit may be issued unless the plans and specifications bear the North Carolina seal of a registered licensed architect or of a registered licensed engineer.
+If a provision of the General Statutes of North Carolina or of any ordinance requires that work be done by a licensed specialty contractor of any kind, no permit for the work may be issued unless the work is to be performed by such a duly licensed contractor. - (a2) No permit issued under Articles 9 or 9C of G.S.
 Chapter 143 shall be required for any construction, installation, repair, replacement, or alteration costing five thousand dollars (\$5,000) fifteen thousand dollars (\$15,000) or less in any single-family residence or farm building unless the work involves: the addition, repair or replacement of load bearing structures; the addition (excluding replacement of same size and capacity) or change in the design of plumbing; the addition, replacement or change in the design of heating, air conditioning, or electrical wiring, devices, appliances, or equipment; the use of materials not permitted by the North Carolina Uniform Residential Building Code; or the addition (excluding replacement of like grade of fire resistance) of roofing.
 Violation of this section constitutes a Class 1 misdemeanor.

 SECTION 4.3.(a) G.S.
-160-417(a2) is recodified as G.S.
-160-417(a3).
+160A-417(a2) is recodified as G.S.
+160A-417(a3).